If you’re thinking about picking up a kick scooter, you might wonder what they’re actually like to own and use.

 Naturally, there’s a big difference between simply riding one…and riding many miles or doing impressive tricks.

 For long distance, the hard part is developing your fitness (and perhaps your patience, since they’re not very fast compared to bicycles).

-Still, they’re good exercise if you’re inclined!
+Still, kick scooters are great exercise if you’re inclined!

 For stunt riding, the hard parts are learning complex techniques and withstanding lots of bumps and bruises along the way.
 That’s totally different from what this site focuses on, but you’ll find all sorts of trick tutorials on YouTube.

 Kick scooters are not inherently dangerous if they’re properly maintained.
 However, many riders choose to use them in dangerous ways, like doing stunts, riding near cars, or on rough terrain.

 All else being equal, larger wheels are safer than smaller ones because they can more easily roll over obstacles.

 Brakes are another major safety factor.
 A few scooters, like the Swifty models above, have bicycle-style hand brakes that are powerful and work well even in the rain.